jsyang/audioharvest/README.md

 7. .M3U MP3 playlist is created with relative path.

 8. Move these into the SD card for Blackberry.
-Play them on shuffle and voila!
-Offline playlist!
+   Play them on shuffle and voila: offline playlist!